tucher/JsonFusion/README.md

 - **Embedded systems** – where binary size is critical (measured in KB)
 - **High-performance systems** – where throughput is critical (measured in µs)

+**Performance philosophy**: JsonFusion tries to achieve both speed and compactness by *eliminating unnecessary work* rather than through manual micro-optimizations.
+The core is platform/CPU agnostic (no SIMD, no hand-tuned assembly).
+With `JSONFUSION_USE_FAST_FLOAT=0`, the entire stack is fully portable C stdlib.
+Less work means both faster execution *and* smaller binaries.

 ### Binary Size (Embedded Focus)

 *Benchmarks coming soon* – measuring stripped binary size on ARM Cortex-M platforms with minimal configs.